particle-iot/docs/src/content/archives/serial2-on-the-photon.md

 I used three female header sockets.
 You may prefer to use a different type of connector.
 Also, I decided that the pins should be mounted on the USB side, to keep the metal from the connectors out of the keep-away zone under the antenna.

-Here is is after soldering the leads in place:
+Here is after soldering the leads in place:

 ![Leads soldered](/assets/images/support/photon-serial2-faq-04leads.jpg)